the-remakers/pages-core/hacks/digital-famine/microblog/hints.md

 # Submodule 1

-## Content Coming Soon
+## Hints
-This submodule will be developed by the Thinkers team.
+This submodule will be developed by the Unzippers team.